 World Languages Departmental Credit

-To earn foreign language credit by examination for high school course work, students must obtain a grade of "B" or better in the USI foreign language course into which they have been placed.
+To earn foreign language credit by examination for high school course work or if advanced placement is recommended, students must obtain a grade of "B" or better in the USI foreign language course into which they have been placed.
+After completing the course with a "B" or better, the student must visit the World Languages and Cultures department to initiate a Departmental Exam form.
+A fee of $25 is required.

 Additional Policies Concerning Credit by Examination